willjp/supercli/README.rst

 .. code-block:: python

-   from supercli.argparse import ArgumentParser
+   import supercli.argparse

-   parser = ArgumentParser(
+   parser = supercli.argparse.ArgumentParser(
                cli_command = 'myprogram',     ## name of command autocompletions are generated for description = 'This descriptions can have `ReStructuredText` in it.', )